 Data Management for VMware Tanzu has four main components:

-- Agent - A CAP-based appliance in each vSphere cluster that hosts data services created by Data Management for VMware Tanzu.
+Agent - A CAP-based appliance in each vSphere cluster or VMC cluster that hosts data services created by Data Management for VMware Tanzu.
 It provides a local control plane that is responsible for initiating operations on Service Instances deployed in the cluster.
 An Agent is part of a single vsphere cluster.

 The Provider and Agent require access to certain external components to function completely and correctly:

-In the architecture diagram below, the Provider, Agent, and Service Instances are all running in the same vSphere cluster.
+In the architecture diagram below, the Provider, Agent, and databases are all running in the same vSphere cluster or VMC cluster.
 Data Management for VMware Tanzu also supports multi-cluster deployments as described in Deployment Models.